michelin/ns4kafka/README.md

 - ``get`` to know the configuration of a deployed resource
 - ``api-resources`` to know the supported resource by the api

+And here is a list of Option:

+- ``--dry-run`` to do the validation of a method without persisting on the cluster Kafka
+- ``--recursive`` to recursively search files

 ### Apply
+Option: "--dry-run, --recursive"

 Apply is the function used to create resources on the cluster Kafka.
 There is two man methods: the first is by using a yaml descriptor.
 ````shell